-The accounting principles are recognised as appropriate for the measurement and reporting of financial performance and financial position on a historical cost basis are followed by the Trust, with the exception that investments are stated at market
+The accounting principles are recognised as appropriate for the measurement and reporting of financial performance and financial position on a historical cost basis are followed by the Trust, with the exception that investments are stated at market value.

-The following specific accounting policies which materially affect the measurement of financial performance and financial
+The following specific accounting policies which materially affect the measurement of financial performance and financial position have been applied:

 Revenue is recognised to the extent that it is probable that the economic benefit will flow to the Trust and revenue can be reliably measured.
 Revenue is measured at the fair value of the consideration received.
-The following specific recognition
+The following specific recognition criteria must be met before revenue is recognised.

-Rental income is recognised in the Statement of Comprehensive Revenue and Expenses on a straight line basis over the term
+Rental income is recognised in the Statement of Comprehensive Revenue and Expenses on a straight line basis over the term of the lease.

-Interest income is accrued on a time basis by reference to the principal outstanding and the effective interest rate.
+$Interest\ income\ is\ accrued\ on\ a\ time\ basis\ by\ reference\ to\ the\ principal\ outstanding\ and\ the\ effective\ interest\ rate.$